Tips for Uploading Firmware

 To transfer the image from a Windows computer you can use a Secure Copy program such as WinSCP.
 Then use a terminal program such as PuTTY to connect to the node via ssh or telnet in order to run the sysupgrade command shown as the last line above.

-As a last resort, use the TFTP procedure to load the factory.bin firmware image to the node.
+As a last resort, use the First Install procedure to load the factory.bin firmware image to the node.
 This procedure is described in the First Install sections of Installing AREDN Firmware.

 Tips for Downgrading Firmware